Jaguar XJR-15: Design and reception

 Ron Grable, the racing driver, writing in Motor Trend in May 1992: "As the engine sprang into a muted rumbling idle, it was impossible to keep from grinning.
 Easing the unsynchronised six-speed into gear, I accelerated onto the straight.
 Many race cars are diabolical to get moving...not so the Jag, the smooth V-12 pulled cleanly away, nearly as docile as a street-car.
 On the track, the XJR-15 is a truly wonderful ride, the perfect compromise between racing and street.
 You can say the savage edge of a pure race car has been softened slightly, or conversely, that it's the best handling street car you can imagine.
 Being 100% composite, it's so light that every aspect of performance is enhanced.
 Relatively low spring and roll rates are enough to keep it stable in pitch and roll, as well as deliver a high level of ride compliance.
 The brakes are phenomenal and the acceleration fierce.
 And always, there's that V-12, a medley of mechanical noises superimposed over the raucous rise and fall of the exhaust."

 The XJR-15 offers little in the way of practicality.
 Entry to the car, over a wide sill, requires the driver to step onto the driving seat.
 The gear-lever is mounted on the right-hand side of the driver (all cars are right-hand-drive), while the driver and passenger seat are extremely close together - almost central in the car.
 Due to minimal sound insulation, an in-car head-set system is fitted.
-There is no storage space in the car due to its race car like nature.
+There is no storage space in the car due to its racecar-like nature.
 However, considering the purpose for which it was intended, the interior was highly praised in contemporary automotive press publications.
 Ron Grable wrote: "Aesthetically, the XJR-15's interior is breathtaking.
 Expanses of shiny black carbon fibre woven with yellow Kevlar are everywhere, all fitting together with meticulous precision.
 Instrumentation is detailed and legibly analogue.
 The shift lever is less than 3 in from the small steering wheel, and the motion between gears is almost imperceptible.
 The reclined seating position provides excellent forward visibility - over the top of the instrument panel you see only racetrack."